jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 * ListSets (unsupported)

-The endpoint must be targetted at a specific institution's dataset, like so:
+The OAI-PMH endpoint must be targetted at a specific institution's dataset, like so:

 * `https://pubrouter.jisc.ac.uk/oaipmh/repo/<institution_id>` where *<institution_id>* is the account identifier of the institution.